How to make paper plate masks for kids’ costumes. Great for Halloween, a costume making party, or pretend play!

 Here are some possible shapes for your paper plate masks.

 - Add additional features

 If your costume requires ears, you can cut them out of a paper plate and attach them with staples or a glue gun.
 Same goes for a beak.

-You can use any paint (tempera, BioColor, acrylic, watercolors, etc) but we used tempera Kwik Stix paint sticks for the costume party because they are mess free and fast drying (90 seconds).
+You can use any paint, but we used tempera paint sticks because they are mess free and fast drying.

 After you paint the mask, embellish the mask with feathers, pompoms, sequins, glitter, yarn, pipe cleaners, paper, cotton balls, etc.